Chesapeake and Ohio Craig Valley Branch circa 1930's

 Fishing, warm-water

 Pristine Craig Creek, which is really more of a river than a creek, flows through the property and is readily accessible for wading or shore fishing.
 Over a mile of shoreline is available to bait fishermen and flyfishermen.
 The warm-water creek contains plentiful smallmouth, redeye, pickerel, and of course lots of bluegill.
 Flyfishing for sizable smallmouth is an exciting activity.
-We can provide a guide if you wish, to show you the best spots and give pointers.
-You do not need a license to fish our part of Craig Creek.

 Fishing, cold-water

 While Craig Creek is too warm in the summer to support trout, trout fishing is available in a nearby cold-water stream .
 Only a 15 minute drive takes you to the beautiful tumbling mountain trout stream called Roaring Run that has both a catch-and-release and put-and-take section.
 The lower put-and-take section is stocked with rainbow and brown trout.
-The upper catch-and-release section is tocked with fingerling rainbow trout and also native brook trout.
+The upper catch-and-release section is stocked with fingerling rainbow trout and also native brook trout.
 The rest of the family will also enjoy an easy trail up to a beautiful waterfall with natural water slides.A Virginia State Fishing and Trout license is required to fish this stream and can be purchased online.
 There are numerous other trout streams within a one-hour driving radius of Olde Surber Station

 Canoeing

 Craig Creek is fine for gentle canoeing, particularly in the spring and early summer.
-We have two Grumman canoes available for guests to use, and we can assist with put-ins and take-outs.

 Swimming and Inner Tubing

 Craig Creek has crystal clear water and it's a lot warmer in the summertime than you might think a mountain stream would be.
 It's very comfortable for swimming.
-Many groups like to float lazily down the stream on inner tubes on a warm summer afternoon.
+Many folks like to float lazily down the stream on inner tubes on a warm summer afternoon.
 You need to bring "creek shoes" to wear while swimming, as the bottom is very rocky.

 Birdwatching/Wildlife watching